 Principle of Colony PCR:

 The bacterial colony containing the plasmid can directly be amplified using two sets of primers.
-The insert specific primers which amplify the insertion sequence and vector specific flanking primers, which amplifies the DNA other than the inserted DNA (flanking regions on both the side of insert).
+The insert specific primers which amplify the insertion sequence and vector-specific flanking primers, which amplifies the plasmid DNA other than the inserted DNA (flanking regions on both the side of insert).

 By using the insert flanking primers (which amplifies the rest of the DNA) the size of our DNA insert can be determined.

-A bacterial colony is picked and added directly into the mastermix containing all the PCR reagents. by adding one initial heating step to the PCR, the plasmid DNA comes out of the bacteria cell and amplified in the reaction.
+A bacterial colony is picked and added directly into the mastermix containing all the PCR reagents.
+Additionally, by adding one initial heating step to the PCR, the plasmid DNA comes out from the bacteria cell and amplified in the reaction.

 This is the basic principle of the colony PCR, However, it can be modified depending upon the requirements.

-The colony PCR is just an excellent modification of the conventional PCR.
+The colony PCR is one of the excellent modification of the conventional PCR.
 Instead of template DNA, the bacterial colonies are directly added to the reaction.
-Apart from this, Taq DNA polymerase, primers, PCR reaction buffer and DD/W are used in the reaction preparation.
+Besides this, Taq DNA polymerase, primers, PCR reaction buffer and DD/W are added in the PCR reaction too.

 Here in the colony PCR, the selection of primers is very important.
 Also, the selection of primers depends on the objective of our experiment.